 I started out with the idea of just making wood slice garden markers like last year, but after buying some wooden stakes at Lowe’s to attach the wood slices to, I thought the stakes alone would make wonderful garden markers.
-With that said I’m writing how to make both wood slice garden markers as well as plain garden stake markers.
+With that said I’m writing how to make both wood slice garden markers as well as plain garden stake markers in this post for DIY Garden Markers using Stencils and a Cricut Explore.

 Latex Paint-black & white

-Stencil Cut Files-I designed some stencils and have made the cut files available for personal use only, at the bottom of this post.
+Stencil Cut Files-I designed some stencils and have made the cut files available for personal use only, in my Resource Library that is a bonus to all email subscribers to my blog.

 The garden stake markers were really easy to make.
 I actually bought a bundle of 12- 12 inch garden stakes at Lowe’s for around $3.
 I gave them a light sanding to get rid of the burs and splinters.